Mosca42/WorldProtector/README.md

 To define a region, follow these instructions:

+0. For now, you need to be OP Level 4 on your dedicated server or enable cheats in your singleplayer world.
+This will be configurable in a future update.

 1. Use the Region Marker to mark the two blocks which define the area of the region.

 2. [Optional] Expand the Y level (height) of your marked region with the ```/wp expand vert [<Y1>] [<Y2>]``` command (